 - Dr Molly Wallace Portland State University and the War Prevention Initiative

-Read the abstract for Molly's presentation here Wrestling with another human being: the merits of a messy, power-laden pacifism
+Read the full paper here Wrestling with another human being: the merits of a messy, power-laden pacifism

 Molly Wallace is a visiting scholar in Portland State University’s Conflict Resolution Program and contributing editor of the Peace Science Digest at the War Prevention Initiative.
 Previously, she taught in the International Affairs and Political Science Programs at the University of New Hampshire and Brown University.
 Dr Wallace earned her Ph.D. and M.A. in Political Science from Brown University and her B.A. in Peace and Conflict Studies from Mount Holyoke College.
 Her recent book, Security without Weapons: Rethinking Violence, Nonviolent Action, and Civilian Protection, explores nonviolent alternatives for civilian protection in war zones—and particularly the unarmed civilian peacekeeping work of Nonviolent Peaceforce in Sri Lanka.
 Selected current research interests include military desertion/defection and the protective effects of unarmed versus armed resistance movements.